DCS-training/AutocadSelfLearn/lesson1/lesson1.md

 There is much more that you can extract information from the table drawing in the centre.
 For instance, what's the top surface area of the table?
 We could read the area directly from the properties menu.
 To access the menu, type properties or pr $\\rightarrow$ space.
 Go to the bottom of the pop-up menu and read the area.
 See if you have the same value as the screenshot below,
 ![](https://github.com/ktonguk/autocad/blob/main/lesson1/image/12_properties.png)

+## Don't forget to save!
+Ctrl + S works just fine in AutoCAD.
+You could alternatively click on the AutoCAD icon at the top left $\\rightarrow$ save.
+The typical format for sharing should be __.dwg__.

 Well done at following us up to this point.
 Now let's move into the workflow of drafting!

 ## __4. Understanding the workflow of drafting__